-Sure, having your giant dog run any jump onto a far away object is an impressive display of their training but it’s not as useful in everyday life.
+Sure, having your giant dog run and jump onto a faraway object is an impressive display of their training but it’s not as useful in everyday life.

 However, being able to point to any spot and telling your Great Dane to place can be very helpful in public outings.
 Say you take your dog to dinner or to a public square, you can them exactly where to go to keep them out of harm’s way.

 If you think that the PLACE command is too advanced for your Great Dane, then we’d recommend taking a look into some of our beginner training articles.